-See the Command Definitions section for more information.
+See the Command Definitions section for more information on WORD mode.

 Flowchart 5.
 DATA# Polling Algorithm

 (1) This second read is necessary in case the first read was done at the exact instant when the status data was in transition.